davidmshore/InvestingEssentials/docs/investing/assets.md

 date created: 2024-11-06 16:05
 date modified: 2024-11-11 15:45
 ---
-## Considerations
-- Risk
-	- Risk can generally be mitigated the longer the investment period is.
-- Liquidity
-	- How long can the money be invested without needing access to it and what will be the tax bill for withdrawing it?
-- Return
-	- The after-tax rate of return.
-	- The **after tax rate of return = pre-tax rate of return x (1 - the effective tax rate [sum of state and federal tax rates])**
-- Details regarding an investment may be found in the asset's [prospectus](https://www.investopedia.com/terms/p/prospectus.asp), which is the most reliable source of information about potential investments.
-A 401(k) will have a Summary Plan Description (SPD) that tells an employee what fees and expenses are charged and if it is up to the employee or employer to pay them.
-There are additional documents that an employee may request detailing how an employer is paying fees and expenses.
 ## Annuities
 - Annuities are contracts between an individual and an insurance company, where the individual pays the insurance company in installments or a lump sum, and the insurance company agrees to make periodic payments to the individual for a set period.
 - Annuities are generally not considered a good investment, because the insurance company is probably making better returns on the money given up front by the investor, plus there may be fees involved.
 Annuities are usually only worth considering later in life when there is little time or money to be invested in compounding assets.
 A comparison of the estimated returns from compounding options versus annuity payments will determine if an annuity should be an option.